GENERAL LIABILITY INSURANCE

 - Create a plan leading up to your party and communicate with your employees about conduct, drinking responsibly, and to never drink and drive.

-exhaustive list but a guide to help you think through some of the risks associated with this time of year and special events.
+The Checklist is not an exhaustive list but a guide to help you think through some of the risks associated with this time of year and special events.

 We wish you safe and happy holidays!

 We are here to help you understand and simplify the risks affecting your business.
 Connect with us to learn more: 1.800.461.1106 or email@example.com